-However, an AIF's legal documents, namely the KIID, the full prospectus of the AIF and/or the AIF's regulation, as well as any further amendment to them, need to be registered with the CMVM and publicly disclosed through the CMVM's website.
+Furthermore, an AIF's legal documents, namely the KIID, the full prospectus of the AIF and/or the AIF's management rules and regulations, as well as any further amendment to them, need to be filed with the CMVM.

-3.4 What restrictions are there on marketing Alternative Investment Funds?
+3.4 What restrictions (and, if applicable, ongoing regulatory requirements) are there on marketing Alternative Investment Funds?

-The marketing or distribution (comercialização) of AIFs is very broad, being defined as the activity directed towards investors with a view to promoting or proposing the subscription of units/shares, regardless of the means of communication used.
+The marketing or distribution (comercialização) of AIFs is defined as the offer or placement of units/shares of an AIF made directly or indirectly at the initiative of the fund manager company or by a third party on its behalf.

-The entities that are legally permitted to market AIFs are (i) AIF managers, (ii) depositaries, (iii) financial intermediaries registered or authorised by the CMVM to perform the relevant activities, namely those of placement or reception and transmission of orders on behalf of third parties, and (iv) other entities as foreseen in Regulation no. 2/2015 and subject to its authorisation.
+The entities that are legally permitted to market AIFs are: (i) AIF managers; (ii) depositaries; (iii) financial intermediaries registered or authorised by the CMVM to perform the relevant activities, namely those of placement or reception and transmission of orders on behalf of third parties; and (iv) other entities as foreseen in the CMVM Regulations and subject to its authorisation.

 Furthermore, the concept of reverse solicitation is not an official exemption from the UCI Law requirements, but rather a tolerated practice, which consists of an investor, on its own initiative and without any previous engagement on the part of the distributor, requesting information on the AIF at stake.
-However, a case-by-case assessment needs to be conducted, considering that the new AIFMD framework has induced a greater use of the reverse solicitation expedient, which may come under the CMVM's scrutiny.
+However, a case-by-case assessment needs to be conducted, considering that the AIFMD framework has induced a greater use of the reverse solicitation expedient, which may come under the CMVM's scrutiny, particularly considering the "pre-marketing" concept introduced by Directive (EU) 2019/11603 on the Cross-Border Distribution of Collective Investment Undertakings.